Lead Learning Experience Designer, UX Strategist, Systems Designer; Project Manager

 ⚠️ NDA: Visual deliverables are confidential.
 This case study describes process, decisions, and outcomes without reproducing proprietary assets.

 The strategic question that reframed the project: "If we solve only this one course, what happens to the next one?"
-The answer was obvious.
-I proposed expanding the scope, which shifted the focus to building a Product Design System & Component Library that prioritized:
+The answer was obvious, so I ran the project as a dual-track initiative:

 Before designing anything, I conducted a workflow audit: reviewing existing course assets, interviewing team members across roles, and mapping the current production process end to end.